 We are creating a database with a name owncloud you can use some other name if you want.

 CREATE DATABASE owncloud;

-Now create a user with password and at the same time assigning all right of above-created databse to that.
+Now create a user with password and at the same time assigning all right of the above-created database to that.
 Here we are creating a user with a name h2smedia along with a password for the same.
 You can use your own username and password: